 Ready to Rumble

 Five matches were held, each of two or three rounds.
 The first was a three-on-three tag team.
-I’m no expert but I think these luchadores (wrestlers) were just making their professional debuts, same as the opening act to a concert or as the pre-title round fight in a night of boxing.
+Although I’m no expert, I think these luchadores (wrestlers) were just making their professional debuts, same as the opening act to a concert or as the pre-title round fight in a night of boxing.
 The first thing I noticed was how fit they all appeared to be.
 Strong…and lean.
 The referees, who rotated with each match, were on the older side of 50 and had packed on a few pounds over the years, but could clearly hold their own against the adrenaline-pumping wrestlers.
 In their heydays, these refs may have been contenders themselves.

 The second match was between the ladies, three-against-three once again.
-I’m told that lucha libre often takes the form of “rudos y técnicos” (heroes-versus-villains), and that appeared to be the case here.
+I am told that lucha libre often takes the form of “rudos y técnicos” (heroes-versus-villains), and that appeared to be the case here.
 One trio of women were dressed mostly in pink; the other in dark colors, supervillain capes, etc. As for the fight itself: talk about violent!
 Kicking, slapping, hair-pulling…it was like a perfect, Roger Corman B-movie cliché.
 In other words: it was fun!

 The third match was most notable for the appearance of Marco Corleone, who – looks-wise – is considered the Brad Pitt of wrestlers.
 (Marco’s real name: Mark Jindrak.
 He hails from Auburn, New York.)
 He was just one member of another three-man tag team, but as soon as his name was announced the arena erupted in shrieks of female delight.
 Much to the joy of his estrogen-charged fan base, he didn’t wear a mask, just wrestling boots and a Speedo.
 I don’t know the name of his tag team, but I think they comprised the técnicos, or heroes, of this match.
 The opposing tag team was generally uglier and slightly more out-of-shape.
 Marco spent most of both rounds on the sidelines, looking pretty, but he did get in a few exaggerated blows on the entrance ramp.
 His team won.